FAQ

 The investigation about life outside the planet day is a fascinating journey of experimentation.

-Through practical experiments in biology and chemistry, they explore the foundations of life and theorize about its possible existence beyond Earth, learning where and how to search for signs of life in the cosmos.
+Through practical experiments in biology and chemistry, explore the foundations of life and theorize about its possible existence beyond Earth, learning where and how to search for signs of life in the cosmos.

-The maximum number of participants per group is 12 students distributed in groups of the same age to ensure that the experience is ideal for everyone.
+The maximum number of participants per group is 14 students distributed in groups of the same age to ensure that the experience is ideal for everyone.

-Is important to remember that Space Camp is not responsible for any loss or damage that may occur during your stay in the camp.
+It is important to remember that Space Camp is not responsible for any loss or damage that may occur during your stay in the camp.

 The Space Camp cancellation policy allows you to cancel the registration up to 15 days before the start of the camp with a complete refund.

-Cancellations made within 15 days prior to the start get a 50% refund
+Cancellations made within 15 days prior to the start get a 50% refund.

 There are no refunds once the camp has started.